 Julie Darling Donuts // Donuts are my excuse to start my day with dessert.
 And Julie Darling’s donuts are anything but ordinary.
 Whether cake or yeast donuts are your preference, you can choose any number of donuts that will surely satisfy any sweets craving you may have.

 Koch’s Bakery // Koch’s is a true Chattanooga gem.
-The bakery, located on Broad Street, will celebrate its 70th anniversary in February!
+The bakery, located on Broad Street, has been in business for more than 70 years!
 People have been loving their donuts–and other sweet treats like cookies, cupcakes, breads, brownies and more–for decades, and it only takes one visit to see why.
 It’s also home of the iconic Chattanooga donut mural.

 Cupcake Kitchen // When I found out I was moving to Chattanooga, one of the first things I Googled was fun places to eat downtown.
 The Cupcake Kitchen came up in my search and I knew I had to check it out ASAP.
 My mom and I stopped here when we came for the apartment search and it quickly became one of my favorite sweet spots in town.
 With more than 20 cupcake flavors–from classic chocolate and vanilla, to strawberry shortcake, carrot cake, banana cream pie and more–you can’t leave the Cupcake Kitchen without at least one.

-Fun fact: Cupcake Kitchen was recently recognized as the Sweetest Bakery in Tennessee!
+Fun fact: Cupcake Kitchen has been recognized as the Sweetest Bakery in Tennessee!
 So now you have to go.

 Adelle’s Creperie // Crepes are never a bad idea, and they’re super fun to switch up your routine with every now and then.
 Adelle’s opened a little over a year ago and was the idea of a local 13-year-old girl and her family.
 Together they share their love of crepes, both sweet and savory, with locals and visitors who want something unique.
 As a plus, Adelle’s uses only fresh, wholesome and hormone-free ingredients in everything they make and serve.